Founder and Artistic Director

 Jesse Bliss is an international playwright, director, producer, actress, poet and veteran arts educator.
 Miss Bliss is a ground-breaking story teller.
 Her tales are experienced through the eyes of women and give voice to matters we seldom ever experience.
 Her pieces are deeply soulful, incorporative of visuals and powerful musical scores in collaboration as well as music she writes on her own.
 She herself experienced art as life-saving and in turn has dedicated her life's work to offering art to others of all ages, backgrounds and socio-economic standings.
 Miss Bliss attributes art to her own healing and wellness, knowing the power of what it can do to reshape lives, resist oppression and help raise awareness on matters of civil and human rights .

 Ms. Bliss specializes in writing curriculum and teaching Theatre and Writing (of various forms) to people of all ages and backgrounds including underserved and incarcerated populations.
-She has worked with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Skirball, Inner-City Arts, ArtworxLA & Performing Arts Workshop among others, Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theatre Program and a grants from Poets and Writers to support workshops in Central Juvenile Hall , Lancaster Men's Prison, and California Institution for Women.
+She has worked with some of the most prestigious organizations in the nation including Center Theatre Group, The Geffen, Inside OUT Writers, Skirball, Inner-City Arts, ArtworxLA & Performing Arts Workshop among others, Jesse was awarded a Flourish Foundation grant for partnership with J.U.I.C.E. for the Roots and Wings Project Theatre Program and a grant from Poets and Writers to support workshops in Central Juvenile Hall , Lancaster Men's Prison, and California Institution for Women.
 She's honored to have The Roots and Wings Project Writing and Theatre Program in California Institution for Women in partnership with Poets and Writers and Tia Chucha's Centro Cultural Trauma to Transformation Project.
-Most recently, The Roots and Wings Project is deeply honored to receive the Cultural Pathways Grant from the California Arts Council..
+The Roots and Wings Project is deeply honored to have received the Cultural Pathways Grant from the California Arts Council. for the trilogy of shows including MATRIACH, LUMINOUS STREETS, A Downtown LA Theatrical Tour, and WOMEN AT WORK.
+Most recently, Ms. Bliss created and directed THE JOY RIDE, An Act of Political Warfare, a theatre show performed out of a vintage convertible addressing critical matters of the pandemic and race supported by artEquity.